Wild Bill Hickok: Bringing the Dueling Wild West to Springfield, Missouri

 There was a three-day long trial held after Wild Bill made his deadly shot, where a jury ultimately decided that Hickok was not guilty of manslaughter due to the conditions surrounding the duel- namely, being provoked by the theft of the treasured pocket watch.

-Life after Tutt
+Life After Tutt

 In the years that followed, Hickok found his passion working somewhat unsuccessfully in law enforcement.
 He ran for City Marshall of Springfield later but ultimately lost.
 He returned to the army briefly before coming back and becoming sheriff of Hays City, Kansas in the summer of 1869.
 A few months into his appointment as sheriff, he had already killed two men in the line of duty.
 This didn’t sit well with the residents of the town and Hickok lost re-election that November.
-His final stint in law enforcement was as marshall of Abilene, Texas, a job which he kept until the end of the cattle trade in Abilene led to the end of Hickok’s expensive tenure as marshall.
+His final stint in law enforcement was as marshal of Abilene, Texas, a job which he kept until the end of the cattle trade in Abilene led to the end of Hickok’s expensive tenure as marshal.
 In 1876, Hickok bid goodbye to his wife, Agnes Thatcher, and left for Deadwood, South Dakota in pursuit of gold.
 This would be the last time he would ever see his wife.

 On his final night alive, Hickok was playing poker in a saloon.
 Usually a man to sit with his back to the wall, the only seat available this night was one where he was left exposed and unable to see behind him.
 A man by the name of Jack McCall, upset with Wild Bill from either a previous gambling debt or for allegedly killing his brother, came into the saloon and drew his pistol.
 He shot Hickok in the back of the head, murdering him in front of the entire saloon.
 As Hickok died, he was holding a hand of two black aces and two black eights, a card pairing that is now known as the “dead man’s hand.”